International Center for German-Russian Studies Collection

 Scope and Contents

-The International Center for German-Russian Studies collection consists of documents dated 1992 to 2015, with the bulk falling from 2008-2013.
+The International Center for German-Russian Studies collection consists of documents dated 1919 and 1992 to 2015, with the bulk falling from 2008-2013.
 Materials were created by Ken Rock and Janet Bishop, both members of CSU's Joint Academic Board for the International Center for German-Russian Studies.
 A later accrual is comprised of the records from the office of the International Center for German-Russian Studies.
 Materials include correspondence, meeting notes, proposals, official agreements between CSU and Saratov State University, presentations, writings, newspaper clippings, and photographs.
 United States and Russian visa applications were removed and destroyed.

 - Majority of material found within 2008-2013